-- Storage facilities for serviceable aircraft components should be clean, well-ventilated and maintained at an even dry temperature to minimise the effects of condensation.
+- 1. Storage facilities for serviceable aircraft components should be clean, well-ventilated and maintained at an even dry temperature to minimise the effects of condensation.
 Manufacturer's storage recommendations should be followed for those aircraft components identified in such published recommendations. - 2.
 Adequate storage racks should be provided and strong enough to hold aircraft components and provide sufficient support for large aircraft components such that the component is not damaged during storage. - 3.
 All aircraft components, wherever practicable, should remain packaged in their protective material to minimise damage and corrosion during storage.
 A shelf life control system should be utilised and identity tags used to identify components. - 4.
 Segregation means storing unserviceable components in a separate secured location from serviceable components. - 5.
 Segregation and management of any unserviceable component should be ensured according to the pertinent procedure approved to that organisation. - 6.
 Procedures should be defined by the organisation describing the decision process for the status of unserviceable components.
 This procedure should identify at least the following: - role and responsibilities of the persons managing the decision process; - description of the decision process to choose between maintaining, storing or mutilating a component; - traceability of decision - 7.
-Once unserviceable components or materials have been identified as unsalvageable in accordance with M.A.504(c), the organisation should establish secure areas in which to segregate such items and to prevent unauthorised access.
-Unsalvageable components should be managed through a procedure to ensure that these components receive the appropriate final disposal according to M.A.504 (d) or (e).
+Once unserviceable components or materials have been identified as unsalvageable in accordance with M.A.501(a)(3) or MCAR-ML.A.504(c), , the organisation should establish secure areas in which to segregate such items and to prevent unauthorised access.
+Unsalvageable components should be managed through a procedure to ensure that these components receive the appropriate final disposal according to M.A.504 (b) or MCAR-ML.A.504(d) or (e).
 The person responsible for the implementation of this procedure should be identified.